sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | resource-entry | $$resource-extension | {{model-resource-collection}}
 | payload-entry | $$payload-extension  | {{model-payload}}
 | evidence-entry | $$evidence-extension | {{model-evidence}}
+{: #tbl-model-extension-group-sockets title="CoSWID CDDL Group Extension Points"}

-The CoSWID Items Registry defined in {{iana-coswid-items}} provides a registration mechanism allowing new items, and their associated index values, to be added to the CoSWID model through the use of the CDDL sockets described above.
+The CoSWID Items Registry defined in {{iana-coswid-items}} provides a registration mechanism allowing new items, and their associated index values, to be added to the CoSWID model through the use of the CDDL sockets described in the table above.
 This registration mechanism provides for well-known index values for data items in CoSWID extensions, allowing these index values to be recognized by implementations supporting a given extension.

-The following CDDL sockets defined in this document allow for adding new values to corresponding type-choices (i.e. to represent enumerations) via custom CDDL data definitions.
+The following additional CDDL sockets are defined in this document to allow for adding new values to corresponding type-choices (i.e. to represent enumerations) via custom CDDL data definitions.

 | Enumeration Name | CDDL Socket | Defined in
 |---